quynguy/menstack_project_miniminder/README.md

 --------------------------------------------------

 Purpose: <br>
-MiniMinder is a daycare application created to provide caregivers with a comprehensive tool to manage and document essential information related to children under their care.
-This includes recording details such as meals, diaper changes, and nap times.
-Furthermore, the application facilitates communication with parents by sending updates via text messages.
-Overall, the goal is to enhance the efficiency of daycare operations, improve transparency, and keep parents informed about their children's activities and well-being while in daycare.
+Miniminder is a daycare application that simplifies administrative processes for daycare providers.
+Admins can effortlessly modify and add details of daycare staff while seamlessly overseeing children's records, providing a simple and organized solution for daycare operations.

 --------------------------------------------------